-Teams are under constant pressure to create both learner effectiveness while keeping in mind the overall business goals of the organization.
-The key to creating a balance between both and managing expectations is to resolve issues quickly and properly assignment of issues.
+Teams are under constant pressure to create learner effectiveness while keeping in mind the organization’s overall business goals.
+The key to creating a balance between both and managing expectations is to resolve issues quickly and assign issues properly.

 Learning development can tend to be chaotic if proper processes are not followed.
-Missing deadlines and ineffective content also result from an unplanned learning delivery.
-Effective collaboration amongst the stakeholders can help set up the team for success.
+More so, an unplanned learning delivery can lead to missing deadlines and ineffective content.
+Therefore, effective collaboration among the stakeholders is needed to set the team up for success.

-Lack of process, proper task assignments, and accountability, prioritization can make learning delivery a challenging task.
-For learning teams, a consistent process, setting common goals and expectations is a must for a collaborative process to create effective eLearning project management process.
+It’s worth noting that a lack of process, proper task assignments, accountability, and prioritization can make learning delivery a challenging task.
+For learning teams, a consistent process and setting common goals and expectations is a must for a collaborative process to create an effective eLearning project management process.

-Assigning roles and priorities can help create a repeatable process in e-learning.
-Here are a few tips to establish an effective process for learning delivery
+Assigning roles and priorities help create a repeatable process in e-learning.
+Here are a few tips to establish an effective process for learning delivery.

-It is important to spend time in setting a clear project structure with the roles and responsibilities clearly defined.
-What are the essential project stages?
+Spend time setting a clear project structure, as well as clearly defining the roles and responsibilities.
+Ask questions like: What are the essential project stages?
 Who approves at every project stage?
 What are the timelines for each stage?

 Signing off courses requires reviews from several stakeholders.
-Setting the right expectations from the review cycles is important.
-Not having clearly demarcated responsibilities for approvals can lead to confusion amongst stakeholders and can delay the decision-making process.
-It is common to hear things like this:
+Therefore, it is important to set the right expectations from the review cycles.
+Not having clearly demarcated responsibilities for approvals can lead to confusion among stakeholders.
+It can also delay the decision-making process.
+If you don’t set clear goals and expectations, you’re likely to hear things like: